Conill (Tàrrega): History

 Since the abandonment of the village, several initiatives have been proposed for its revitalisation.

 In 1989, a proposal was made to redevelop the village as a rehabilitation centre for drug addicts.
 The owner of one of the buildings donated it to the charity concerned, and authorities indicated their willingness to extend drinking-water and electricity supplies to the village, but the initiative was opposed by many local people, and eventually abandoned.

 Around 2005, a private business proposed to develop the village as an eco-friendly tourist centre, but that was abandoned due to financial difficulties and further structural decay of the buildings.

 In 2007, the municipal authorities published proposals to turn Conill into an interpretive centre for the surrounding countryside, and the government indicated its support in a management plan for the region, but the initiative was abandoned in 2010 due to economic circumstances.
 In 2013, it was revealed that the village of Concabella, 8 km away, had instead received funding for an interpretive centre.

-In 2015, Conill was bought by the owners of the naturist village El Fonoll, 30 km away, with the intention of restoring the buildings and turning the village into a centre for artists and artisans.
+In 2015, Conill was bought by the owners of the naturist village of El Fonoll, 30 km away, with the intention of restoring the buildings and turning the village into a centre for artists and artisans.